Social Indicators

 How are we doing?

-The leading cause of death in 2021 for Santa Barbara County were heart diseases, referring to conditions including coronary heart disease, heart failure, and atrial fibrillation (AFib).
-Heart diseases have been the leading cause of death worldwide since 1950, with cancer following second.
+The leading cause of death for the last decade for Santa Barbara County was heart disease, referring to conditions including coronary heart disease, heart failure, and atrial fibrillation (AFib).
+This trend has persisted globally since 1950, with cancer ranking as the second leading cause of death.